rfeinberg3/ALT/README.md

 This project aims to bridge the gap between the ancient and the modern world by translating the Hittite language into English.
 At the core of this endeavor lies the utilization of cutting-edge Natural Language Processing (NLP) and machine learning techniques, leveraging a transformer-based model open to the community for advancements and contributions.

+### Key Features

+- **Transformer-Based Model Translation:** Employs a state-of-the-art transformer-based model to understand and translate the Hittite language, facilitating a deeper understanding of ancient texts.

+- **Custom Supervised Dataset:** Through meticulous data scraping and the development of a dataset builder tool, this project has curated a specialized dataset.
+This dataset features pairs of English and Hittite translations, tailored to train the translation model effectively.

+- **Google Colab Integration:** The project is accessible via a Google Colab notebook, designed for ease of use and broad accessibility.
+This notebook guides users through the process of tokenization, model fine-tuning, and evaluation, providing an interactive platform for exploring ancient Hittite translations.

+- **Performance Metrics:** To ensure the translation model's accuracy and reliability, comprehensive metrics are collected and analyzed.
+These metrics offer insights into the model's performance, drawing from the carefully constructed dataset.

 ## References:

 Hittite Base Form Dictionary: